BlvckBytes/SpringExposedResourceCursor/README.md

 - Double terminals can compare with all decimal number column types
 - A long terminal used on a column of any string type will compare against it's **length**

-The difference between sensitive and non-sensitive operators is automatic trimming and case invariance when comparing, which of course only works if the collation of the column operated on is case- and optionally accent-sensitive in the first place.
+The difference between sensitive and non-sensitive strings is automatic trimming and case invariance when comparing, which of course only works if the collation of the column operated on is case- and optionally accent-sensitive in the first place.
 Personally, I use `utf8mb4_0900_as_cs` for this exact reason.

+### String Literal Flags

+If a string literal is flagged to be compared case-insensitively, the `LOWER()`-function is applied to both sides of the SQL-expression before the comparison.
+Likewise, when a string literal is flagged to trim it's target-value, the `TRIM()`-function is being applied to the target column before comparing.

 ### EQUAL